amazon-ion/ion-dotnet/README.md

 ### Manual read/write

 You can create a `reader` that can read from a (input) stream.
 You can specify text encoding in the `ReaderOptions`, otherwise Utf8 will be used by default.
+There are 4 different `reader`s that you can create - examples are as listed below.
 ```csharp
 Stream stream;  //input stream
 String text;    //text form